gitter-badger/grav-skeleton-course-companion/README.md

 # Course Companion Skeleton

 The **Course Companion** skeleton is intended to accompany a face-to-face, blended or fully online university course.
-It also supports a [flipped-LMS approach](http://hibbittsdesign.org/blog/posts/flipped-lms-using-an-open-and-collaborative-platform) using Grav as an open and collaborative Web platform.
+It supports a [flipped-LMS approach](http://hibbittsdesign.org/blog/posts/flipped-lms-using-an-open-and-collaborative-platform) using Grav as an open and collaborative Web platform.

 ![Cource Companion Screenshot](/assets/screenshot.jpg)
 _Figure 1.
 Grav course companion screenshot.
 Explore the early release online at [demo.hibbittsdesign.org/grav-course-companion-bv/](http://demo.hibbittsdesign.org/grav-course-companion-bv/)_